kktse/kktse.github.io/_posts/2020-12-06-rsx-rsx-rear-kinematic-roll-centre.markdown

 A nice property you can already see from the animation is that the kinematic roll centre stays above the ground for the entire suspension travel.
-This is confirmed in our simulation results.
+This is confirmed in the simulation results.

 ![parallel wheel travel roll centre height](/assets/images/2020-12-06/rsx-rear-pwt-rcheight.svg)

 The kinematic roll centre is nominally 168 mm above the ground at factory ride height.
-You can expect the kinematic roll centre to change at a rate of 1.07 mm per mm of heave.
+You can expect the kinematic roll centre to change at a rate of 1.07 mm per mm of heave at factory ride height.

 ### Opposite Wheel Travel

 **Opposite wheel travel** is a motion where both wheels are displaced the same amount but in opposite directions.
 This is a considered a contrived motion because in reality the car is free to move in both heave and roll.
 The asymmetry created by this motion is interesting for advanced analysis.
-Note that ISO vehicle coordinates are used to refer to direction.

 <video autoplay loop mute controls>
   <source src="/assets/images/2020-12-06/rsx-rear-owt.mp4" type="video/mp4">
 </video>{:style="display: block; margin: 0 auto; max-width: 100%;"}

-From the animation, it is visibly apparent that the kinematic roll centre moves very little.
-This is a fascinating property and suggests a deliberate attempt to minimize the kinematic roll centre lateral migration.
+From the animation, you can see very little movement in the kinematic roll centre.
+This is a fascinating property.
+It suggests a deliberate attempt to minimize the kinematic roll centre lateral migration.
 Lets take a closer look at the results from the analysis.

 ![opposite wheel travel roll centre height](/assets/images/2020-12-06/rsx-rear-owt-rcheight.svg)

-The kinematic roll centre height is extremely well controlled.
+The kinematic roll centre height is very well controlled.
 We can see the kinematic roll centre height increase just over 10 mm with 4 degrees of roll.

 ![opposite wheel travel roll centre lateral migration](/assets/images/2020-12-06/rsx-rear-owt-rcy.svg)

-The same can be said about the lateral roll centre migration.
+The same can be said about the kinematic roll centre lateral migration.
 When measured from the vehicle centre plane, the lateral migration is only about 8mm.
 This is a very unique property since the kinematically induced asymmetry is kept to a minimum.
-The kinematic roll centre lateral position migrates at a rate of 1.44 mm per deg of roll when the roll angle is zero.
+The lateral position of the kinematic roll centre migrates at a rate of 1.44 mm per deg of roll when the roll angle is zero.

 ## Final Comments

-Our analysis of the Acura RSX rear suspension suggests deliberate attempts from Honda to locate the kinematic roll centre.
+Our analysis of the Acura RSX rear suspension shows a deliberate attempt by Honda to locate the kinematic roll centre.
 The kinematic roll centre stays above the ground throughout the range of travel meaning that geometry correction for lowered vehicles is not necessary; you can make the chassis work with a lowered suspension kit.
-At nominal ride height, we see the kinematic roll centre lateral migration is extremely well controlled.
-This is an unusual aspect to for most builders, but a unique one nonetheless.
+At nominal ride height, the kinematic roll centre lateral migration is well controlled.
+This is an unusual aspect to consider for most builders, but a unique one nonetheless.

-By analyzing the suspension using kinematic simulation, we start to appreciate how loads might be reacted by the suspension system.
-By taking an analytical approach to the chassis setup problem, we can get a good guess of Honda's high level design objectives.
-For anyone serious about chassis setup, it is a huge performance advantage!
+By analyzing the suspension using kinematic simulation, we can start to appreciate how loads might be reacted by the suspension system.
+By taking an analytical approach, we can make an educated guess of Honda's high level design objectives.
+For anyone serious about chassis setup, it is a huge information advantage!

 ## Acknowledgements